cyschneck/centerline-width/README.md

 ## Developer Notes: Tech Debt and Bug Fixes
 * Fix legend overlapping on graph, replace doc_examples that have an overlapping
-* Verify that smoothing filter option does not produce a line that goes outside of the polygon

 ## Citations
 Based on work written in R (Golly et al. 2017):